michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0046.md

 - adj: engaged in as a pastime
 - adj: lacking professional skill or expertise
 ### Family
-amateur: amateurish, amateurism, amateurly, amateurs+;amateurish: amateurishly, amateurishness;amateurism: amateurisms
+- amateur: amateurish, amateurism, amateurly, amateurs+
+- amateurish: amateurishly, amateurishness
+- amateurism: amateurisms
 ### Examples
 - In futuring circles, paradoxically, this is the mark of an amateur.
 - Players were plentiful enough in the ranks for the battalion to enter five teams in amateur competition.